Blendify/blender-manual/trunk/blender_docs/manual/files/import_export.rst

 :doc:`glTF (Graphics Library Transmission Format) </addons/io_gltf2>`
 =====================================================================

-if you intend to export rich materials for :abbr:`PBR (Physically Based Rendering)` or need the file to be in ready-to-render form for a wide variety of clients and viewers.
+If you intend to export rich materials for :abbr:`PBR (Physically Based Rendering)` or need the file to be in ready-to-render form for a wide variety of clients and viewers.

 :doc:`STL (STereoLithography) </addons/io_stl>`
 ===============================================

-if you intend to import/export the files for CAD software.
+If you intend to import/export the files for CAD software.
 This format is also commonly used for loading into 3D printing software.

 :doc:`FBX (Filmbox) </addons/io_fbx>`
 =====================================

-if you intend to export objects with rigs and/or animation to be used in other 3D creation suites or game development.
+If you intend to export objects with rigs and/or animation to be used in other 3D creation suites or game development.

 :doc:`DAE (Collada) </files/import_export/collada>`
 ===================================================

-if you intend to export objects with rigs and/or animation to be used in other 3D creation suites or game development (provided they support Collada).
+If you intend to export objects with rigs and/or animation to be used in other 3D creation suites or game development (provided they support Collada).

 :doc:`ABC (Alembic) </files/import_export/alembic>`
 ===================================================

-if you want to import/export a large amount of scene data.
+If you want to import/export a large amount of scene data.
-This alembic format is also useful to export an animated mesh (rather than a static mesh + the armature + the animation of the armature).
+This Alembic format is also useful to export an animated mesh (rather than a static mesh + the armature + the animation of the armature).
 That animated mesh from an Alembic file can then be used for shading and lighting.